-How to Optimize iPhone Charge-Discharge Cycle and Extend its Battery Life
+How to Optimize and Extend iPhone Battery Life

-Basic strategies to help extend iPhone 3x, 4x, 5x, 6x battery life include heat reduction, control of charge-discharge cycles and optimization of power hungry IOS tweaks and apps.
-For example, heat that makes your palm feel uncomfortable is much heat; too many charge-discharge cycles will weaken the battery, and power hungry apps will not do the battery any good.
+Basic strategies to help extend iPhone battery life include heat reduction, control of charge-discharge cycles and optimization of power hungry IOS tweaks and apps.

 Heat that makes your hand or palm begin to feel uncomfortable is much heat.
 This may be as a result of: